 CANCELLATION OF ANNUAL WATER USER MEETING

 The District will not be holding an Annual Water User Meeting this year.
-As you can see below, the District is going into this irrigation season with 100% water supplies in all reservoirs.
+As you can see below, the District is going into this irrigation season with a 100% water supply in all three reservoirs.
 Our experience in past years is that we have very limited attendance at these meetings in good water years.

 CURRENT WATER SUPPLY

 Howard Prairie 60,637 acre-feet = 100% of capacity